pycage/shellfish/doc/tutorial/shui-modules.md

 }
 ```

-The {@link mid mid} and {@link high high} modules are always available in a Shui document
+The {@link core core} and {@link declarative declarative} modules are always available in a Shui document
-under the aliases `mid` and `high`, respectively, without having to import them explicitly.
+under the aliases `core` and `declarative`, respectively, without having to import them explicitly.

 ### Loading Stylesheets